Backporter/RE-PAK/README.md

 5.1 Removed the need for a database, the program will automaticly generate it and use it, fixed a bug that would cause an exception if the user didn't provide a proper path for  the hash list.

+5.2 Changed the Previewer to support all Tex's

 # Screenshots of the App:

 ![screenshot](0.png)